SmokeJaguarr/timeline/README.md

 ## ManyToMany relationship

--   For expermental purpouse I used ManyToMany relationship between post and user to determin whether post is published or not. (pivot table was created)
+-   For training purpouse I used ManyToMany relationship between post and user to determin whether post is published or not. (pivot table was created)

 ## Used technologies